Bordering Russia to the east and the EU to the west, Ukraine is a massive piece of land barely discovered by the average traveler.

 The war, however, solely affects those two provinces, doesn’t go beyond them and, even if you wanted to go there, you couldn’t because foreigners aren’t allowed anymore.

-Other than that, besides all the regular crime-related stuff, such as pickpocketing, that happens in any city, traveling in Ukraine is safe, very safe, and any Ukrainian will tell you that.
+Other than that, besides all the regular crime-related stuff, such as pickpocketing, that happens in any city – or the problem with Ukraine brides, but that’s another story – traveling in Ukraine is safe, very safe, and any Ukrainian will tell you that.

 Credit cards are generally accepted anywhere and most banks will accept international cards, even though they tend to charge a small fee.